cornerstonejs/cornerstone3D/packages/docs/docs/concepts/streaming-image-volume/streaming.md

 ## `streaming-wadors` imageLoader

 As mentioned before, we don't need to create the [`Image`](../cornerstone-core/images.md) object for each imageId in the `StreamingImageVolume`.
-Instead, we can just insert the pixelData of the image is directly inserted into the volume.
+Instead, we can just insert the pixelData of the image directly into the volume.
 To achieve this, we have created a new `imageLoader` called [`SharedArrayBufferImageLoader`](/api/streaming-image-volume-loader/function/sharedArrayBufferImageLoader) which is small stripped version of the `cornerstoneWADOImageLoader` which loads the images but don't create image objects to save memory.